Tuition & Scholarships

 Depending on the availability of funding, dual enrollment technical scholarship funds may be used to cover tuition, textbooks, and supplies, as well as the needs of the individual student and the requirements of the technical classes.
 The scope of each scholarship is determined by available funding and scholarship grant guidelines.
 Costs covered will be determined on an individual basis.

 Scholarship funds are contingent upon allocations by the Alabama Legislature.
-Shelton State has received technical scholarship grants since the program was initiated by the state in 2008, however, future grant awards are not guaranteed and will depend on availability of funding through the Alabama Workforce Development program.
+Shelton State has received technical scholarship grants since the program was initiated by the state in 2008, however, future grant awards are not guaranteed and will depend on availability of funding through Alabama Workforce Development.

 Students should review the list of eligible Career and Technical Education Programs to ensure their program of interest is approved.